-The History and Advantages of the Classical Venturi Flow meter
+The History and Advantages of the Classical Venturi Flow Meter

-The Herschel long and short form classical venturi meter is one of the first commercially applied examples of accurate and reliable flow metering technology.
+The Herschel long and short form classical Venturi meter is one of the first commercially applied examples of accurate and reliable flow metering technology.
 Introduced in the early 1900’s, it is still widely specified worldwide particularly on applications that require ASME or ISO code compliance.

 Over the years, modifications to the initial design have been made that enhance the performance of this particular meter design.
 One example is the use of external pressure averaging rings as noted in photo number 1A.